oscarbranson/latools_gui/docs/source/users/02-starting-a-project.rst

 Starting a project
 ******************

 Welcome to LAtools!
 This short tutorial will guide you through an entire analysis session using sample ablation data included with LAtools.
-We highly recommend working through this example to understand the mechanics of the software before working on your own data.
+We highly recommend working through this tutorial to understand the mechanics of the software before working on your own data.

 .. where will the data be? still default?